 I have always wanted to see a desert – a massive expanse of sand and dunes – it seems like a magical place and a photographers dream.
 While travelling through Peru, I was finally able to explore a desert via the tiny oasis called Huacachina.
 Located just off the coast near the city of Ica, Huacachina was once a luxury resort town that is now laying in ruins.

+Huacachina has a permanent population of about 100 people but many thousands of tourists visit each year.
 Most of the accommodations have seen better days and there were a lot of closed up shops in the oasis.
-The main reason tourists still pass through is the easy access to the expansive desert.
-We explored the surrounding sand in a few different ways – on a dune buggy (yeehaw!), on a sand-board (think a wooden snowboard) and on foot (still sand in my boots…)
+The main reason tourists still pass through it is the easy access to the expansive desert.
+It was worth staying for a few days to see the incredible desert.

-The dune buggy was by far my favorite, it was a definite adrenalin rush to tear up dunes and roll down the other side.
+We explored the surrounding sand in a few different ways – on a dune buggy (yeehaw!), on a sand-board (think a wooden snowboard) and on foot (still sand in my boots…).
+The dune buggy was by far my favourite, it was a definite adrenalin rush to tear up dunes and roll down the other side.
 I wasn’t sure if I felt safer that we had a roll cage, or if I was worried because we had a roll cage!
 It was a great, accident-free day and I got some amazing photos.

 Sand-boarding was much harder than expected.
 As a seasoned snowboarder, I had high expectations of myself but the velcro-strapped on board was difficult to manoeuvre in the sand.
 Still, loads of fun and I highly recommend a brief visit if passing through the coast of Peru.